aleixrodriala/wa-tunnel/README.md

 It splits network packages to not get timed out by WhatsApp, at the moment it's hardcoded in **wasocket.js**, by default it's limited at 20k characters per message, I have done multiple tests and anything below that may get you banned for sending too many messages and any above 80k may timeout.

 Now it also **sends files** and uses brotli compression on them to send data faster and reduce the amount of messages.
-In case you are not allowed to send files use the `--disable-files` flag to disable this functionality.
+In case you are not allowed to send files use the `--disable-files` flag when starting the server and client to disable this functionality.

 Once you have both client and server ready you can test using curl and see the magic happen.